Mōkonami Sakae: Retirement from sumo

 After an investigation by the Sumo Association into allegations of bout-rigging prompted by the discovery of text-messages on a mobile phone belonging to former maegashira Kasuganishiki, Mōkonami was one of 23 wrestlers and coaches found guilty of involvement.
 He was ordered to retire, and submitted his letter of resignation on April 4, 2011.

 Fighting style

 Mōkonami's favourite techniques as listed by the Sumo Association were hidari-yotsu (a right hand outside, left hand inside grip on the opponent's mawashi), yori (force out) and tsuppari (a series of rapid thrusts to the chest).
 After yori-kiri, his next most frequently used kimarite were uwatenage (overarm throw) and oshi-dashi (push out).

-Private life
+Personal life

 On December 21, 2009, it was announced that Mōkonami had been granted Japanese citizenship.
-This allowed his stable to take on another Mongolian wrestler, Ryuonami, bypassing the Japan Sumo Association's limit of one foreign wrestler per stable, although this loophole has since been closed.
+This allowed his stable to take on another Mongolian wrestler, Ryūonami, bypassing the Japan Sumo Association's limit of one foreign wrestler per stable, although this loophole has since been closed.
 Mōkonami's legal name is now Sakae Ishikawa.

 Mōkonami is married, with a daughter born in 2006.